Deadly Maui Fire Caused by Rekindling of Earlier Extinguished Blaze, Investigation Finds

 Firefighters Went ‘Above and Beyond’

-The report classified the fire as “accidental,” as opposed to “incendiary,” “natural,” or “undetermined,” and noted that there is no evidence to suggest the fire was set intentionally.
+The report classified the fire as “accidental,” as opposed to “incendiary,” “natural,” or “undetermined,” and noted that there is no evidence to suggest that the fire was set intentionally.

 It did not address the issue of liability.

-MFD Assistant Chief Jeffrey Giesea, who was also in attendance at the press conference, said that firefighters who worked to tackle the blaze went “above and beyond their due diligence to be as confident as they could be that the fire was completely extinguished before they left the scene.”
+MFD Assistant Chief Jeffrey Giesea, who was also in attendance at the news conference, said that firefighters who worked to tackle the blaze went “above and beyond their due diligence to be as confident as they could be that the fire was completely extinguished before they left the scene.”

-In the months that followed the deadly wildfires, thousands of Lahaina residents sued various parties they believed to be at fault for the fire, including Hawaiian Electric, Maui County, and the state of Hawaii.
+In the months that followed the deadly wildfires, thousands of Lahaina residents sued various parties who they believed to be at fault for the fire, including Hawaiian Electric, Maui County, and the state of Hawaii.

 Responding to the report findings, Hawaiian Electric said it “largely affirmed the original understanding of the timeline of events as first described” by the electric company—that it was caused by Hawaiian Electric equipment damaged by high winds.

-“The fires in Lahaina and Upcountry Maui were terrible tragedies for our state,” the electric giant said.
+“The fires in Lahaina and Upcountry Maui were terrible tragedies for our state,” the electric giant stated.
 “The loss and pain experienced by our families, neighbors, customers, and employees will never leave our hearts and we are working with many government, community, and business partners to keep our communities safe.”

 In August, a few days before the first anniversary of the wildfires, Hawaii Gov. Josh Green announced that a number of businesses and state entities had agreed to pay out $4 billion as part of a settlement for those affected by the wildfires that ravaged the island.